-- Morrowind also had a Levitation spell that let the caster... well, levitate.
+- Has Levitation spells which allow for the "walking through the air" form of flying.
 This spell was removed from later games (to some people's annoyance) due to its potential for breaking walled-city cells, not to mention scripts and sequences.
-It's much harder to constrain a player to a specific path when they can go anywhere.
+It's much harder to constrain a player to a specific path when they can just "fly" anywhere.

 - Psi-Ops: The Mindgate Conspiracy: Allow you to levitate an object you are standing on to reach certain areas.
 "TK surfing" started out as quirk of the physics system but was kept when the developers realised what they could do with it.